TopSwagCode/AspNetCore.GRPC/README.md

     }
 ```

 Now it is up to us to implement the logic for the gRPC service to return a response stream.
 I borrow the logic that exists in the Api Template for AspNet Core for generating weather forecasts.
-Just instead of returning a lists of weather forecasts, I will return them one by one as they are generated.
-This way the client could start working with the data as they drop in and don't have to wait for the entire response to be build before starting.
+Just instead of returning a list of weather forecasts, I will return them one by one as they are generated.
+This way the client could start working with the data as they drop in and don't have to wait for the entire response to be built before starting.

 ```csharp
 using System;